-The Pulaski County Adult Education Main Center is open four days a week and offers night classes, too!
-This location provides GED® preparation, Apprenticeship Basic Skills, W.A.G.E Employability, Customer Service, Banking, Industrial, and Clerical Certificates, and official GED Testing for students 18 and older.
+The Pulaski County Adult Education Main Center is open five days a week.
+This location provides GED® preparation, W.A.G.E Employability, Customer Service, Banking, Industrial, and Clerical Certificates, and official GED Testing for students 18 and older.

-Students must first come in to enroll and take the TABE test.
-From the TABE, instructors will be able to see what skills need refreshed or learned before continuing.
+Students must first enroll and take the TABE test.
+Based on the TABE test results, instructors will be able to see what skills need to be learned or refreshed before continuing.
 Please allow 2.5 hours to enroll and take the TABE.
 You will need to bring your Arkansas driver’s license or ID and your social security card.

-Students may qualify to take the GED Ready test by scoring 10.5 grade levels in reading, math, and language on the A Level TABE test and following the Student Checklist for the GED.
+Students may qualify to take the GED Ready test by scoring at 535 or more in reading, math, and language on the A (Advanced Level) TABE test and following the Student Checklist for the GED.
 Once all qualifications are met, the student must pass the GED Ready Test in order to take the Official GED.
-The subjects are Reasoning through Language Arts, Mathematics, Science, and Social Studies.
+GED Ready Test subjects are Reasoning through Language Arts, Mathematics, Science, and Social Studies.

-Students interested in the computer classes may enroll in WAGE full time after qualifying on the TABE with 9.0 or higher.
-Students with less than 9.0 will need to refresh their basic skills.
-For most WAGE certificates, a student will eventually need to earn 12.9 on the TABE.
-WAGE certificates are offered in Employability, Customer Service 1 & 2, Banking, Industrial, and Clerical.
+Students interested in computer classes may enroll in WAGE full time after qualifying on the TABE with 535 or higher.
+Students with less than 535 will need to refresh their basic skills.
+For most WAGE certificates, a student will eventually need to earn 535 on the TABE.
+WAGE certificates are offered in Employability, Customer Service 1 & 2, Banking, Industrial, and Office Technology.

-Students may also enroll to improve basic skills without going for a GED or WAGE certificate.
-Please make instructors aware of your goals.
+Students may also enroll to improve basic skills without working toward a GED or WAGE certificate.

 Location: 4202A Camp Robinson Road